Analysis | How Can I Qualify for That $1,400 Stimulus Check?

 2. How will the IRS determine my income?

 It will use the most recent adjusted gross income in its system.
 So if you’ve already filed a tax return with 2020 income, that will likely be used.
-If you haven’t submitted your taxes yet this year, the agency will rely on your 2019 income.
+If you file in the coming weeks and qualify for more money, the IRS is watching the incoming tax filings and could top off your payment once you submit your return.
+If you are waiting a bit longer to file your taxes this year, the agency will rely on your 2019 income.
 However, the payment is technically based on the income you earn in 2021, which isn’t yet known.
 If you earn less this year than in prior years, you can claim any missing payments on the tax return you file next year.
 But good news: If you earn more this year and would qualify for a smaller payment or no payment at all, you won’t have to send the money back.

 3. Should I wait to file my 2020 tax return?